hargoniX/fil-rb/doc/report.typ

 By combining all of these lemmas into a custom simp set we can build a tactic `simp_to_model` that translates arbitrary propositions about the surface level API into propositions about sorted lists.
-As these propositions are usually provable much easier than ones about red black trees directly it becomes much easier to both build the initial surface level API but also extend on it later on if necessary.
+As these propositions are usually provable much easier than ones about red-black trees directly it becomes much easier to both build the initial surface level API but also extend on it later on if necessary.

-Now that we have all tools to make proofs about the behavior of red black tree operations easy, the key question is what lemmas we need to prove in order to provide a complete API for users of our library.
+Now that we have all tools to make proofs about the behavior of red-black tree operations easy, the key question is what lemmas we need to prove in order to provide a complete API for users of our library.
 To determine this we use the API design approach by the Lean standard library team which considers how any operation in the API interacts with any operation any other operation